yandex-cloud/docs/en/_tutorials/dataplatform/mdb-dns-peering/create-resources.md

     To do this, create a configuration file called `vms.tf` with a description of the virtual machines.

+    {% if audience != "internal" %}

     You also need to [add the public parts of the SSH keys](../../../compute/operations/vm-connect/ssh.md#creating-ssh-keys) to this file to be able to connect to virtual machines via SSH.

+    {% else %}

+    You also need to add the public parts of the SSH keys to this file to be able to connect to virtual machines via SSH.

+    {% endif %}

     {% cut "vms.tf" %}